THE BEE AWARDS

 THE BEE AWARD CATEGORIES

 These awards celebrate the outstanding contributions of Black educators and professionals within the California Community College system.
+Nominations for the 2026 BEE Awards are now open.
+Information for submitting a nomination can be found under Nomination and Selection Process.

 This prestigious award recognizes a program or initiative that has demonstrated an unwavering commitment to advancing and celebrating Black excellence.
 By fostering empowerment, equity, and inclusivity, this exceptional endeavor stands as a beacon of inspiration and a catalyst for positive change within the Black community and beyond.
 The recipient of this award will have exhibited an extraordinary dedication to uplifting Black voices, fostering educational and professional opportunities, and empowering individuals to achieve their full potential, thus contributing significantly to the collective pursuit of excellence within the Black community.
 Their impact will be evident through measurable outcomes, lasting change, and the embodiment of the values of equity and inclusivity.